ghackenberg/lightweight-cpp-plugin-framework/Tutorials/02_Understand_The_Core/README.md

 *   **`<Services>`**: An optional section that lists all the services provided by this plugin.
     *   **`<Service name="..." extends="..." type="...">`**: Defines a single service.
         *   `name`: The name of the service within this plugin.
-        *   `extends`: (Optional) The fully qualified name of the base service it extends (e.g., `Core::Application` or `Plugins::DummyApplication::Service`).
+        *   `extends`: (Optional) The fully qualified name of the base service it extends (e.g., `Core::Application` or `Plugins::DummyApplicationCli::Service`).
 This is crucial for the framework to build an extension map.
         *   `type`: (Optional) Specifies whether the service is `concrete` (instantiable, default) or `abstract` (cannot be directly instantiated, serves as an interface).
 *   **`<Dependencies>`**: An optional section that lists other plugins this plugin relies on.
     *   **`<Dependency plugin="...">`**: Declares a dependency on another plugin.